Hastings Deering Colts: Regular season

-The Hastings Deering Colts follows the same regular season format as the Queensland Cup, with games usually played as curtain-raisers to the senior fixtures.
+The Hastings Deering Colts followed the same regular season format as the Queensland Cup, with games usually played as curtain-raisers to the senior fixtures.
 Beginning in early March, a round of regular season games is then played almost every weekend for twenty-three weeks, ending in early September.
 Unlike the Queensland Cup, the Hastings Deering Colts features three full rounds where every team receives a bye and a split round in Round 19.
 These rounds are scheduled in to accommodate university exam periods.

 Teams receive two competition points for a win, and one point for a draw.
 The bye also receives two points; a loss, no points.
 Teams on the ladder are ranked by competition points, then match points differential (for and against) and points percentage are used to separate teams with equal competition points.
 At the end of the regular season, the club which is ranked highest on the ladder is declared minor premiers.